braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 For apps targeting iOS 14, the following features have a change in behavior, or will require upgrading to the latest Braze iOS SDK.

 - Geofences are not supported for users who choose the new  _approximate location_ permission.
-- Updating a user's Last Known Location using the new _approximate location_ permission requires upgrading your Braze SDK.
+- Using the "Last Known Location" targeting functionality will require upgrading your Braze SDK to work with the new _approximate location_ permission.
 - Expect a sudden decrease in IDFA availability which now requires a permission prompt.
 - iOS 14 has removed provisional push authorization in favor of opting users into an initial "quiet" push setting.